LHC EFT WG Note: SMEFT predictions, event reweighting, and simulation: Strategies for simulated predictions

-where $\theta_a$ denotes the operators' Wilson coefficients.
-Equation~\ref{eq:SMEFT-Lagrangian} is designed to capture non-resonant phenomena beyond the SM~(BSM) below a high unknown new-physics scale.
-In practice, a dimensionful normalization scale $\Lambda$ is introduced and often conventionally fixed to 1~TeV.
-Because a generic SMEFT differential cross-section with single-operator insertions can be expressed as
+where $\theta_a$ represents the WCs.
+Equation~\ref{eq:SMEFT-Lagrangian} captures non-resonant phenomena beyond the SM~(BSM) at energy scales below an unknown new-physics threshold.
+In practice, a normalization scale $\Lambda$ is introduced, typically fixed at 1~TeV.
+Since a generic SMEFT differential cross-section with single-operator insertions can be written as